kilipan/nasin-toki/README.md

 Literally every other word in toki pona is a *content word* with semantic meaning attached.
 Every content word can work like all of what is called "adjective", "adverb", "verb", "noun" in English.
 Some of these are part of special groupings that give them additional grammatical functions.
-All the words that aren't mentioned in this section are pure content words.
+All the words that aren't mentioned explicitly here are pure content words.

 #### pronouns
 `mi`, `sina`, `ona`, `ni`